amabdallah/Demo_WaMDaM_Wizard/README.md

 1. Download the WaMDaM Wizard executable.
 It works on Windows [7 and 10] 64 bit operating systems https://bft.usu.edu/96zs3
 Double click at the executable.
-You should see this window.
-Hopefully it is self-explanatory to work with.
+You should see this window below.
+Hopefully it is self-explanatory to navigate through.

 <img src="https://github.com/amabdallah/Tests/blob/master/Wizard.PNG" alt="Drawing" style="width: 60px;"/>

 2. Download the excel files at the link below.
-The Excel files have different water management data for the Bear River Watershed, Utah. https://github.com/amabdallah/Demo_WaMDaM_Wizard/tree/master/datasets
+The Excel files have different water management data for the Bear River Watershed, Utah.
+We might work with one or nany of them. https://github.com/amabdallah/Demo_WaMDaM_Wizard/tree/master/datasets

 <img src="https://github.com/amabdallah/Demo_WaMDaM_Wizard/blob/master/Application.PNG" alt="Drawing" style="width: 60px;"/>

 3. Check out this online system for controlled vocabulary that WaMDaM Wizard uses. http://vocabulary.wamdam.org/

-4. Bring samples of your own data if you're interested in organizing them into a WaMDaM database.
-Download this excel template to work with. https://github.com/amabdallah/Demo_WaMDaM_Wizard/blob/master/datasets/template/WaMDaM_Template_July24.xlsm
+4. Bring samples of your own data if you're interested in organizing them in a WaMDaM database.
+Download this excel template to work with.
+Example data could be one or many of these: time series and parameters that apply to nodes and links in your study area. https://github.com/amabdallah/Demo_WaMDaM_Wizard/blob/master/datasets/template/WaMDaM_Template_July24.xlsm

 # Demo instructions (in the workshop)
 1. Give a quick demo on how to use the Wizard
 2. Show data comparison results that are enabled by WaMDaM
 3. Give a quick demo on how to suggest new controlled vocabulary terms
-4. Everyone work to fit their data into the WaMDaM Wizard and load it into the database
+4. Allow everyone to work to fit their data into the WaMDaM spreadsheet and load it into the database
 5. Answer questions and get feedback